mingyu-gif/mingyu-gif/README.md

 > AI undergraduate @ Inha University · Interested in **EEG-based BCI**, **Human-Robot Interaction**, and **Embodied AI**

-I'm an undergraduate in AI at **Inha University**, working on **EEG-based emotion recognition** and **robot manipulation with Vision-Language-Action (VLA) models**.

-I'm drawn to the interface between mind and machine — turning *signals into intent, and intent into action*.
 ---

 ### 🔬 Research Interests